csbonang/bonang_weatherDashboard/README.md

 Deployed URL: https://csbonang.github.io/bonang_weatherDashboard/

 # Description
-Weather Dashboard allows the user to search a city name, view the current <br>
+Weather Dashboard allows the user to search a city name, view the current
 weather conditions, and the future weather conditions in the next 5 days. <br> The information displays the city name, the date, an icon representation
 of weather conditions, the temperature, the humidity, the wind speed, and the UV index. <br>